sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

   Every DL network goes through following steps to till its convergence:

   1. Labelled data set (for e.g.: images of cats, dogs, humans, etc.) is fed as an input.
-  2. Weights of the network are usually initialized to truncated normal or values from gaussian distribution in the range 0 to 1.
+  2. Weights of the network are usually initialized to truncated normal or values from Gaussian distribution in the range 0 to 1.
     Since the outputs are dot products and most DL architectures use Rectified Linear Units (ReLUs) as an activation function, **never initialize the weights to zero as they would just cancel out the inputs**.
   3. Processing is done and prediction is obtained as an output.
 Compare this output with the expected value and calculate the mismatch